 What Is Maca?

 Maca, which is also known as Peruvian Ginseng and Lepidium Meyenii, is a cruciferous herb that resembles a turnip.
-Maca is the only food crop that can grow in extremely harsh conditions such as that of the Andes.
+Maca is the only food crop that can grow in extremely harsh conditions.
 The plant faces harsh winds, intense sunlight, and freezing weather while growing and has been used by the natives of Peru for over two millennia as food and medicine.

 Maca is divided into different categories depending on the colour of the root.
 These can be pink, black, yellow, or red.
 The yellow kind is the most commercially sought after type of Maca root.
 Maca contains many different nutrients that offer egg and sperm support, for improving libido and energy as well as help those who have high-stress levels.